mzazon/awesome-cloud-projects/aws/processing-multilingual-voice-content/processing-multilingual-voice-content.md

    ```

    The table is now active and ready to track voice processing jobs.
 The Global Secondary Index on Status enables efficient querying of jobs by their current processing state, which is essential for monitoring and operational dashboards.
 This foundational data store supports our pipeline's reliability and observability requirements.

-   > **Note**: DynamoDB automatically scales read and write capacity based on your application's traffic patterns when using on-demand billing mode.
-For predictable workloads, provisioned capacity offers cost optimization opportunities.

 2. **Create Lambda Function for Language Detection**: